 Waterbird was commissioned by Edward Wakefield, who was an advocate of using hydro-aeroplanes to relay information by way of an observer and wireless, having learnt the value of scouting in the Boer War.
 Testing of Waterbird took place at Brooklands during May-July 1911 and then conversion to a hydro-aeroplane at Windermere with the first flight on 25 November 1911.

 Fleming-Williams experimented with model hydro-aeroplanes and wrote an article setting out his deductions in The Aeroplane magazine, 29 December 1911.
 He achieved the first model hydro-aeroplane to lift off water.
-A print of this article was found to be included within Wakefield’s personal papers.
+A print of this article was found to be included within Wakefield’s personal papers and in his scrapbook.